Dealer Licensing in West VirginiaPage Overview

 - If required, include a franchise agreement.

-Next, mail the application package to the above address.
-Once Dealer Services receives the package, they will again send an inspector to continue with the fifth step, when the inspector will obtain fingerprints of all owners and signatures on the release of information waiver.
+Next, mail the application package to the office of dealer services.
+Once they receive the package, they will again send an inspector to continue with the fifth step, when the inspector will obtain fingerprints of all owners and signatures on the release of information waiver.

 During the sixth step in the application process, Dealer Services will obtain the following information: